Why Tubi is secretly the one streaming service you need right now

 Like all advertising platforms, Tubi suffered in the wake of the onset of COVID-19.
 But the company has managed to recover quickly, Massoudi says, due to its real-time bidding interface.
 This allows advertisers far more flexibility when it comes to bidding on inventory.
 Instead of allocating advertising dollars weeks and months ahead of time, as is the norm in the TV industry, Tubi allows agencies to determine that number on a weekly and even daily basis.

-Kid-Tested, Parent Approved
+Kid-Tested, Parent-Approved

 Kids programming is the one area where Tubi does seem to be taking on Netflix and Hulu.

-Late last year it launched Tubi Kids, which has over 1,200 children’s movies and TV shows, including How to Train Your Dragon, Teenage Mutant Ninja Turtles: Out of the Shadows, and popular series like Sonic the Hedgehog and The Wiggles.
+Late last year it launched Tubi Kids, which has over 1,200 children’s movies and TV shows, including How to Train Your Dragon, Teenage Mutant Ninja Turtles: Out of the Shadows, and popular series such as Sonic the Hedgehog and The Wiggles.

 Tubi offers parental controls and limits the content to age-appropriate titles—something that makes it very unlike YouTube.
-“We wanted to create an environment that is safe for peasants and that lets kids browse around,” says Massoudi.
+“We wanted to create an environment that is safe for parents and that lets kids browse around,” says Massoudi.
 In other words, kids scrolling through titles won’t come across an R-rated movie in the section.
 The company is compliant with COPPA (the Children’s Online Privacy Protection Act), making it all the more safe.

 Indeed, turning Tubi into a platform to help parents entertain kids may be Tubi’s greatest leverage in the streaming wars and is an important differentiator—in the AVOD space, the Roku Channel is the only platform that offers a similar service.